 The United States Constitution and North Carolina Constitution protect the right of an individual to subscribe to any religious beliefs or to no religious beliefs at all.
-It is the board's policy to comply with federal and state law regarding religion and religious expression in the schools. -choose his or her own religious or non-religious beliefs and prohibit any governmental action that may The board will neither advance nor inhibit any religion or religious belief, viewpoint, expression, or practice, advance or inhibit such beliefs.
-This policy is intended to protect the religious rights of students and school personnel, to preserve the separation of church and state, and to provide guidance to students and personnel about religion in the public schools.
+It is the board's policy to comply with federal and state law regarding religion and religious expression in the schools.
+The board will neither advance nor inhibit any religion or religious belief, viewpoint, expression, or practice.

 It is also the policy of the board to support, within the framework of the United States Constitution and the North Carolina Constitution, the free, private exercise of the individual religious beliefs by students and school employees.
-The board will not prevent, or ortherwise deny participation in, constitutionally protected prayer in the system's schools, consistent with guidance issued by the U.S. Department of Education and applicable judicial decisions interpreting the religion clauses of the First Amendment of the U.S. Constitution.
+The board will not prevent, or otherwise deny participation in, constitutionally protected prayer in the system's schools, consistent with guidance issued by the U.S. Department of Education and applicable judicial decisions interpreting the religion clauses of the First Amendment of the U.S. Constitution.
 This policy supersedes any other board policy that is inconsistent with it.